Sandstone for house signs

 There can be an issue with painting the engraving in some types of sandstone.
 The nature of the rock is “sandy” although very hard and tough the grain structure of the stone can result in a slightly jagged look to the edge of the engraving.
 In practice this is only apparent if you look very closely indeed!
 In twenty years I never had a customer comment.

 Indian sandstone carved in-relief.

-Stonework carved in-relief – the background is blasted away leaving the lettering and any artwork standing proud.
+Stone house signs carved in-relief – the background is blasted away leaving the lettering and any artwork standing proud.
 The visibility of this style will depend on the depth of the engraving.
 You can expect good examples of this type of work o remain read-able for a hundred years or more!
 This is a beautifully natural, maintenance free style of engraving.

+I have always loved drawing up motifs and artwork for my house signs.
 The art work that your stone engraver has in his or her portfolio will give you a huge choice of suitable motif for your house sign.